zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/access/rules/datetime/day.md

 {% $markdoc.frontmatter.description %}. {% .lead %}

-A condition based on the **Day Access Rule** will validate if the current day, e.g. `Monday`, matches one of the selected days.
-For more complex logic validation combine multiple rules instead.
+The Day Access Rule evaluates whether the current day matches one of the selected days.

 ---